-The NPDES General Permit requires that all records related to compliance with the NPDES General Permit be retained at the permittees primary place of business for at least three (3) years from the date of the post marked submittal of the NOT.
-This period may also be extended by request of the Georgia EPD at any time.
+The NPDES General Permit requires that all records related to compliance with the NPDES General Permit be retained at the permittees primary place of business for at least three (3) years from the date the NOT is submitted in accordance with Part VI of the permit.
+This period may also be extended by request of the Georgia EPD at any time upon written notification to the permittee.

-In closing, keeping your site in compliance with your permit(s) is not just a requirement; it's common courtesy to people downstream and our limited water resources.
-Remember, the permit box is the first place the inspector is trained to go when they enter your site.
-In their eyes, well-kept permit compliance records means a well-kept construction site.
+In closing, keeping your site in compliance with your permit(s) is not just a requirement; it's common courtesy to people downstream and our stressed aquatic habitat and water resources.
+Remember, in the eyes of a regulatory inspector, well-kept permit compliance records that are readily available upon request, usually means a well-kept construction site.